Barney's 1-2-3-4 Seasons

 Barney's 1-2-3-4 Seasons is the sixth Barney & Friends home video.
-It features an array of traditional children's songs and school songs.
-This video also works on Actimates Barney.
+It was originally released on August 6, 1996.
+This video features a collection of traditional children's songs and school songs, and it is also compatible with Actimates Barney.

 Plot

 BJ just cannot wait to play all of his favorite outdoor games and sports.
 But it never seems to be the right season of the year.
 Barney and his friends help BJ, and with four magical jars and a little bit of imagination, they experience spring, summer, fall and winter – all in one fantastic day of seasonal fun!